CaremOstor/WazuhLab/README.md

 If there is new version release, then follow Wazuh [docs for Docker](https://documentation.wazuh.com/current/deployment-options/docker/wazuh-container.html)

-For client OS I tested it on Windows Server 2019, Debian 13 (raw agent installation) and OpenSUSE Leap 16 (Docker agent installation).
+For client OS I tested it on Windows Server 2019, Debian 13, OpenSUSE Leap 16 (raw agent installation).
+Raw agent installation chosen insted of docker because Wazuh Agent has issues with OS definition and naming (and also it's easier to manage raw installation).

 ## Requirements & General steps
 Minimal hardware requirements for Wazuh Server: